radiantearth/stac-spec/examples/README.md

 do not link to a schema which is completely valid, but it is recommended that providers do write a JSON schema that can validate their custom fields (we will work to add an example schema for the `rd:` fields in the future).

+### Catalog Type

+One of the most important STAC Best Practices is to [use links consistently](../best-practices.md#use-of-links), following one of the described 'catalog types'.
+The catalogs described here are [Relative Published Catalogs](../best-practices.md#relative-published-catalog), that use absolute URL's to refer to their assets (so would be an example of a [Self-contained Metadata Only](../best-practices.md#self-contained-metadata-only) catalog that is published).

 ### Differences with STAC Best Practices

 One of the most important documents in this repository is the one about [best practices](../best-practices.md).
 It describes a number